grafana/thema/docs/invariants.md

 this doc will contain two tables:

-* One describing the invariants that define lineage validaity, and are continuously enforced by
+* One describing the invariants that define lineage validity, and are enforced by different parts of the toolchain
 * Another describing publish-time constraints, which are largely about immutability

 At least the first table will indicate the maturity of the enforcement mechanism, as well as where enforcement currently resides (native, portable CUE vs. language-specific helper libs)